allabux21/gwright99.github.io/flask-blueprint/04-install-and-configure-docker.md

 In order to properly support the project, our Docker implementation (Docker Desktop) needs to do the following:

 1. Integrate with the WSL2 development environment
-1. Integrate with the GitHub Package Registry
+1. Integrate with a GitHub Container Registry

 ### Integrate Docker Desktop with WSL2
 Follow [these steps](https://docs.docker.com/docker-for-windows/wsl/) to install the Docker Desktop application and tie it to you WSL2 instance.
 The steps are simple and